Youth, between the ages of 11-17, who reside or attend school in Baltimore City, AND

 Have a parent or guardian willing to be involved in the Teen Court process.

-What is Baltimore City Teen Court?
+What is MY Baltimore City Teen Court?

 Teen Court is a formal diversionary program that accepts referrals from the Baltimore City Police Department, Baltimore City School Police, State's Attorney's Office and Department of Juvenile Services.